 Exeter is building a good reputation for cycling, which is increasingly seen as an attractive leisure activity and a viable alternative to car travel.
-The 2011 census data showed Exeter as having almost double the average proportion of people walking and cycling to work, 6%.
+In comparison to national figures (2%), the 2011 census data showed Exeter as having almost double the average proportion of people walking and cycling to work (6%).

 In line with the priorities outlined in the Council’s Cycling and Multi-Use Trail Network Strategy, a network of proposed cycle routes was put forward in 2015.
 For the Exeter strategic cycle routes, it was agreed that the cycle routes E3 and E4 and E9 were seen as key primary cycle routes as they connect areas of growth and development east of the city with schools, hospital, local centres, University and the city centre.